Support for our drought affected community.

 Free Standpipe Water for Approved Farming Enterprises

-Free water from Council's standpipes are available for approved rural consumers who are not connected to the town water supply to provide essential water for stock and domestic use.
+Free water from Council's standpipes are available for approved farming enterprises who are not connected to the town water supply to provide essential water for stock and domestic use.

 For more information on terms and conditions and how to access the water from standpipes click here.